Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 This section describes the process to send an API request to the server and receive a response payload.
 To test the APIs, use the third-party API testing tool.

-## Using Third-party API Testing Tools
+## Using Third-Party API Testing Tools

 You can test our APIs in the Sandbox environment using third-party API testing tools, such as Postman, Apigee, JMeter and others.

 <!-- theme: success -->
 > #### Tip
 >
-> We recommend you to refer to the <a href="?path=docs/getting-started/before-you-start.md#know-our-standard-api-structure" title="Click to open">Know Our Standard API Structure</a> section to understand the API structure prior to testing the APIs in any third-party tool.
+> We recommend you to refer to the <a href="?path=docs/getting-started/know-our-standard-api-structure.md#know-our-standard-api-structure" title="Click to open">Know Our Standard API Structure</a> section to understand the API structure prior to testing the APIs in any third-party tool.

 ### Prerequisites